qwd/dev-site/content/en/docs/configuration/ios-sdk-config.md

 translationKey: config-ios
 ---

 This document will introduce how to configure the iOS SDK for QWeather API.
+For more SDK development documentation, please [visit the SDK repository](https://github.com/qwd/qweather-ios-sdk/blob/main/README.md).

 <strong>OS Requirement:</strong>